glorborg/trademonkey-docs/docs-site/docs/01-getting-started/create-trading-account.md

 # Create a Trading Account

-## What a Trading Account Is
+## Purpose

-A trading account in TradeMonkey is a container that tracks trades, balances, and performance for a single trading environment.
-Each account represents one broker account, prop firm challenge, funded account, or personal trading setup.
+Trading accounts in TradeMonkey let you separate trades, balances, and analytics by broker, prop firm challenge, funded account, or personal capital.
+This keeps risk, rules, and psychology for each environment clearly isolated.

+---

+## What a Trading Account Does

+Each account:

+- Represents one real trading environment (prop challenge, funded account, or personal account).
+- Has its own:
+  - Balance history and equity curve
+  - Rule set (for Rules vs Reality)
+  - Analytics (win rate, drawdown, emotions, etc.)
+- Owns its trades — every trade is linked to exactly one account.

 TradeMonkey supports three account types:

-- **Challenge**: Prop firm evaluation accounts (FTMO, MyForexFunds, etc.)
-- **Funded**: Accounts you passed and are now trading live
-- **Personal**: Your own capital, not tied to a prop firm

-Each account maintains its own balance history, rule set, and analytics.
-Trades are always linked to exactly one account.

-## Why Multi-Account Support Matters

-Prop traders commonly manage multiple challenge accounts simultaneously.
-Each account has its own:

-- Starting balance and current equity
-- Daily loss limits and max drawdown rules
-- Profit targets and minimum trading day requirements
-- Psychological context (challenge vs funded behavior often differs)

-Without multi-account separation, your analytics mix different risk profiles, rule sets, and emotional states.
-A $10K challenge account and a $200K funded account require different discipline frameworks.
-TradeMonkey isolates them.

-## Required Fields

-Every account needs:

-- **Account Name**: A label you'll recognize (e.g., "FTMO 100K Phase 1", "Funded MFF", "Personal NinjaTrader")
-- **Account Type**: Challenge, Funded, or Personal
-- **Starting Balance**: The initial equity when the account was opened
-- **Currency**: USD, EUR, GBP, etc. (used for P&L calculations and display)

-## Optional Fields (Prop Firm Compliance)

-For challenge and funded accounts, you can define:

-- **Daily Loss Limit**: Maximum loss allowed in a single day before breach
-- **Max Drawdown**: Maximum cumulative loss from high water mark
-- **Drawdown Type**: How drawdown is calculated (static, end-of-day trailing, or intraday trailing)
-- **Profit Target**: Challenge passing requirement
-- **Minimum Trading Days**: Number of active days required to pass

-These fields enable the Rules vs Reality engine to flag compliance breaches automatically.

-## How Account Choice Affects Your Data

-### Analytics Scope
-All analytics can be filtered by account.
-If you view "Win Rate by Emotion," you can isolate one challenge account to avoid mixing funded account psychology with challenge account psychology.

-### Rules Application
-Trading rules can apply to:
-- All accounts (global rule)
-- Specific accounts only (e.g., "Max 5 trades/day" only on your $10K challenges, not your funded account)

-### Balance Tracking
-Each account maintains its own running balance.
-When you close a trade, the account balance updates.
-CSV imports reconcile against the correct account balance history.

-### Reconciliation
-When importing CSV files, you select which account the trades belong to.
-TradeMonkey matches imported trades with manual entries for that account only.
+- **Challenge** – evaluation or challenge-style accounts.
+- **Funded** – passed and actively traded funded accounts.
+- **Personal** – your own capital, not tied to a prop firm.

+You can also store optional risk/compliance fields (like daily loss limits and max drawdown) so Rules vs Reality can flag potential breaches.

+---

+## How to Create an Account

+When creating a new account, fill in:

+**Required fields**

+- **Account Name** – something you'll recognize in filters and reports (e.g., `FTMO 100K Phase 1`).
+- **Account Type** – Challenge, Funded, or Personal.
+- **Starting Balance** – equity when the account began.
+- **Currency** – used for P&L display (e.g., USD, EUR, GBP).

+**Optional (for prop-style tracking)**

+- Daily loss limit
+- Max drawdown and drawdown type
+- Profit target
+- Minimum trading days

+These optional fields help TradeMonkey monitor prop-style rules but are not required for basic journaling.

+---

+## How Accounts Affect Your Data

+- **Analytics filters**
+  You can filter dashboards and reports by account (e.g., see "Win rate by emotion" for a single challenge only).

+- **Rules vs Reality**
+  Rules can apply to:
+  - All accounts (global rules), or
+  - Specific accounts only (e.g., stricter limits on challenges than on a personal account).

+- **Balance tracking**
+  Each account has its own running balance and equity curve.
+When you import or log trades, you assign them to an account so its history stays accurate.

+---

 ## Best Practices

-### Separate by Prop Firm or Strategy
-If you run three FTMO challenges and two MyForexFunds challenges, create five separate accounts.
-Don't merge them.
-Each has different rules, different equity, and different psychological pressure.

-### Don't Mix Time Periods
+- **Separate each real-world account**
+  Create one TradeMonkey account for each live account or challenge.
+Don't merge multiple challenges or brokers into one.

+- **Restart for new phases or resets**
-If you reset a challenge or start a new phase, create a new account.
-Mixing Phase 1 trades with Phase 2 trades in the same account distorts your balance history and makes drawdown calculations incorrect.
+  If a challenge resets or moves to a new phase, create a new account instead of reusing the old one.

-### Use Descriptive Names
-"Challenge 1" is less useful than "FTMO 100K Phase 2 - Nov 2024".
-You will reference this account name in filters, exports, and rule configurations.
-Make it clear.

-### Set Compliance Fields for Challenges
-If you don't define daily loss limits and max drawdown, TradeMonkey cannot flag compliance violations.
-These fields exist to catch breaches before you do.

-### One Account = One Balance Stream
-If you withdraw, deposit, or transfer funds, the balance changes.
-TradeMonkey tracks this via opening and closing balance on each trade.
-If you mix multiple balance streams in one account, reconciliation will flag discontinuities.
+- **Use clear names**
+  Prefer descriptive names like `FTMO 100K Phase 2 – Nov 2024` over `Challenge 1`.

+- **Fill in prop-style limits for challenges**
+  Set daily loss, max drawdown, and profit target if you want Rules vs Reality to highlight potential compliance issues.

+---

-## Limitations & Notes
+## Important Notes

-- You cannot delete an account that has trades linked to it.
-Archive or deactivate it instead.
+- You cannot delete an account that already has trades; archive or deactivate it instead.
-- Changing the starting balance after trades exist will break balance reconciliation.
-Only edit this field if correcting an initial error.
+- Changing the starting balance after trades exist can make historical balances inaccurate and should only be done to correct obvious setup mistakes.
-- Currency conversion is not automatic.
-If you trade a GBP account but log trades in USD, you must handle conversion manually.
+- TradeMonkey does not perform automatic currency conversion.
+If broker and journal currencies differ, you'll need to handle conversion yourself.
-- Account-level analytics assume all trades in that account share the same risk context.
-If you change your strategy mid-account, consider creating a new account.
+- Account-level analytics assume a consistent risk/strategy profile.
+If you make major strategy changes, consider starting a new account for cleaner data.

+---

+## Support

+If you're unsure how to structure your accounts or think balances look off, contact **hello@trademonkey.app**.